chrisbarrett/capture-mail/CONTRIBUTING.md

 ### Naming

-- Use a `org-mail-capture-` prefix for all public names.
+- Use a `cm-` prefix for all public names.
-- Use a `org-mail-capture--` prefix for all internal names.
+- Use a `cm--` prefix for all internal names.

 ### Docstrings